Welcome to Simply-Docs

 If a PSC is an individual, the SISC or notice may, but does not have to include a statement that the individual’s ID is verified.
 If the PSC is a legal entity, the SISC or notice may but does not have to include two statements – one specifying the name of the relevant officer, who is an individual whose ID is verified, and another by the relevant officer confirming that they are the relevant officer.

-For those PSCs that remain unverified, CH will follow up to get verification and the relevant statements from the PSC.
+For those PSCs that remain unverified, CH will follow up with them to obtain verification and the relevant statements.
 The company does not need to do anything further.

 Advance verification/Already verified